GreYko/prfit-calc/README.md

 * Configuration of coefficients and limits for `FirePremium` and `TheftPremium`
 * DI configuration might replace `PremiumFactory`
 * Experiment with grouping reducer and flat maps due to existing implementation isn't most readable one (`PremiumCalculator`)
-* Test package might benefit from creating Policy builder in order to increase readability

 ## Assumptions